Healthcare Support Worker

 - Evidence Portfolio and Interview

-Apprentices will be presented with 60 equally weighted multiple choice questions that cover all knowledge requirements of the standard.
+Apprentices will be presented with 60 equally weighted multiple-choice questions that cover all Knowledge requirements of the Healthcare Support Worker Apprenticeship Standard.
 The test will take 1 hour.

 Observation of Practice

-The independent assessor spends a minimum of 90 minutes and a maximum of two hours observing the Apprentice during the course of their normal work in their normal place of work.
+The End-Point Assessor will spend a minimum of 90 minutes and a maximum of two hours observing the Apprentice during the course of their normal work.

 Evidence Portfolio and Interview

-If you would like to learn more about the Healthcare Support Worker apprenticeship standard, check out our factsheets page or alternatively you can find more information via the Institute for Apprenticeships website.
+If you would like to learn more about the Healthcare Support Worker Apprenticeship Standard, check out our factsheets page or alternatively you can find more information via the Institute for Apprenticeships website.